suryamalarv/WDM_EXP10/README.md

 ### EX10 [PROJECT] Sentimental Analysis on Any Dataset Using Rapidminer
-### DATE: 15/5/2026
+### DATE: 16-05-2026
+### AIM:
-### AIM: To create a project for Sentimental Analysis on Any Dataset a Using Rapidminer
+To create a project for Sentimental Analysis on Any Dataset a Using Rapidminer
 ### Description:
 <div align = "justify">
+RapidMiner provides data mining and machine learning procedures including: data loading and transformation (ETL), data preprocessing and visualization, predictive analytics and statistical modeling, evaluation, and deployment.
+RapidMiner is written in the Java programming language.
+RapidMiner provides a GUI to design and execute analytical workflows.
+Those workflows are called “Processes” in RapidMiner and they consist of multiple “Operators”.
+Each operator performs a single task within the process, and the output of each operator forms the input of the next one.
+Alternatively, the engine can be called from other programs or used as an API.
+Individual functions can be called from the command line.
+RapidMiner provides learning schemes, models and algorithms and can be extended using R and Python scripts.

 ### Procedure:
 1) ***Import Excel data***
     <p>a.
 Drag the "Read Excel" operator from the IO folder onto the process canvas.